-Montessori Beginnings is a 1 ¼ hour discovery group for children under age two and their caretakers.
+Montessori Beginnings is a one hour discovery group for children under age two and their caregivers.
 Babies and young toddlers explore the Montessori environment designed specifically for them, while parents, grandparents, and nannies engage in discussions built around a variety of parenting topics within the scope of Montessori’s educational practices.
 The program is offered year-round, with eight weekly meetings per session.

 Dr. Maria Montessori believed that one of the most marvelous and mighty tasks of the parent and teacher is to prepare and provide an environment and activities for the child to observe, reflect, learn and ultimately reach their full potential.
 CVMS hopes to support parents or caregivers on this journey by:

 Providing an environment that supports healthy bonding between parent or caregiver and child.